Kairakuen Garden 偕楽園

 Thousands of plum trees color the world

-Countless parks and gardens in Japan are known for their displays of cherry blossoms, but Kairakuen is justly famous for plum blossoms.
-There are over 3,000 plum trees here that bloom annually in late winter, turning the garden into a wonderland of red, pink and white.
-Kairakuen's Mito Plum Festival is a huge celebration that brings visitors to Mito from all over Japan.
+While most Japanese gardens are famous for their cherry blossoms, Kairakuen is famous for its plum blossoms.
+Every year, some 3,000 plum blossoms bloom ahead of spring, transforming the garden into a paradise of red, pink and white.
+The Mito Plum Festival at Kairakuen is a huge event, attracting people from all over Japan.

 Kairakuen is home to Lake Senba, which is known as the "Oasis of Mito."
-The lake is known for its beautiful swans, and you can take a tour of the lake in a swan-shaped boat to get a look at them up close.
-At night, the area around Lake Senba is illuminated with stunning decorative lighting.
+The lake is known for its beautiful swans and other waterfowl, and you can take a tour of the lake in a swan-shaped boat to get a look at them up close.
+At night, the fountains are lit up, creating a beautiful view of the lake.

 Sites to see around Kairakuen

 Kairakuen's Kobuntei Pavilion was built by Nariaki as his personal villa and as a place where he could invite literary figures, artists, retainers and family to join him to celebrate life and poetry.
 The Rakujuro, located on the 3rd floor, offers a spectacular view in three directions.

 The Kairakuen and the Kodokan facilities were the largest feudal schools in Japan and taught a wide variety of subjects including Confucian studies, astronomy and martial arts such as swordsmanship and horsemanship.
 The main gate and the main office, both of which date back to that time, have been designated as National Important Cultural Properties and have been preserved as they were in the past.